FatimaIdris1/Core-telecoms-ETL/README.md

 ---

 ## Summary
 This project delivers a **comprehensive, end-to-end ETL pipeline** for processing telecom customer complaints from multiple sources into a unified Snowflake data warehouse.
-The system integrates multiple technologies to automate extraction, transformation, and loading of raw data into a structured, analysis-ready format.
+The system integrates multiple technologies to automate extraction, transformation, and loading of raw data into a structured, analysis-ready format, ensuring scalability and reliability.

 Key highlights: